ptanga/stellar-occult/README.md

 CCD_NAME = "QHY CCD QHY174M-7a6fbf4"
 ```

   Another set of constants that will probably need to be changed is that of the coordinates of the telescope.
-In this case, the telescope is located at the OCA, so the constants LATITUDE, LONGITUDE and ELEVATION correspond to the observatory.
+In this example, the telescope is located at the Observatoire de la Cote d'Azur (France), so the constants LATITUDE, LONGITUDE and ELEVATION correspond to the observatory.
 The OBSERVER constant uses astroplan to create an Observer instance corresponding to the location of the telescope.

 ```
 LATITUDE = 43.78944444